 The Schoolhouse Learning Center is a State of Vermont approved elementary and middle school and licensed childcare center that has provided quality programs for over 40 years.
 Schoolhouse programs nurture each child’s innate curiosity and encourage independence of mind and resourcefulness.
 Families are invited to be a part of Schoolhouse programs and are a vital part of the community.

 The Schoolhouse is a consciously diverse community committed to a set of values including mutual respect, cooperation, self-reliance and resourcefulness.
 The school’s commitment to multiculturalism and diversity in all its forms may be seen in the wide variety of parents, students and teachers who make up the Schoolhouse community.
 It is also reflected in the ways children learn, how decisions are made and how conflicts are resolved.
-The Schoolhouse offers needs-based scholarships, accepts childcare subsidy and is eligible to receive Act 62 funds from sending districts for 3- and 4-year-olds.
+The Schoolhouse also supports low- and moderate-income families through dedicated scholarships.
+We offer needs-based scholarships, accept childcare subsidy, and we are eligible to receive Act 62 funds from sending districts for 3- and 4-year-olds.

-Programs include Story Time at The Schoolhouse (preschool for 2-4 year olds), Elementary (early K-5th grade), Middle School (6th-8th grades), Afterschool (for 4.5-13 year olds) and Camp (summer and vacation camps for 4.5-13 year olds).
+Programs include Story Time at The Schoolhouse (preschool for 2-4 year old children), Elementary (early K-5th grade), Middle School (6th-8th grades), Afterschool (for 4.5-13 year olds) and Camp (summer and vacation camps for 4.5-13 year olds).

 What Makes the Schoolhouse Unique?